andymai/linkbot/README.md

+# Linkbot

 Linkbot is a simple bot that lets you save and retrieve text snippets on Slack.
-It's a great way to quickly post quotes, reaction images, and links using simple .<keyword> commands.
+It's a great way to quickly post quotes, reaction images, and links using simple .keyword commands.

 ## Setup